Mudoker/Sleep-Cycle-Calculator/README.md

-# Sleep-Cycle-Calculator: A handful tool for better sleep quality
+# Sleep-Cycle-Calculator: A handful tool for a better sleep

 ## Introduction:
 ### This app aims to help people who are experiencing fatigue or powerless when they first wake up in the morning.
 By sleep with cycles, it will provide you a better sleep quality and also enough energy for a whole new day.